Edward VI: Council of regency

-In fact, Henry VIII's will did not provide for the appointment of a Protector.
+Henry VIII's will did not provide for the appointment of a Protector.
 It entrusted the government of the realm during his son's minority to a regency council that would rule collectively, by majority decision, with "like and equal charge".
 Nevertheless, a few days after Henry's death, on 4 February, the executors chose to invest almost regal power in the Duke of Somerset.
-Thirteen out of the sixteen (the others being absent) agreed to his appointment as Protector, which they justified as their joint decision "by virtue of the authority" of Henry's will.
+Thirteen of the sixteen (the others being absent) agreed to his appointment as Protector, which they justified as their joint decision "by virtue of the authority" of Henry's will.
 Somerset may have done a deal with some of the executors, who almost all received hand-outs.
 He is known to have done so with William Paget, private secretary to Henry VIII, and to have secured the support of Sir Anthony Browne of the Privy Chamber.

 Somerset's appointment was in keeping with historical precedent, and his eligibility for the role was reinforced by his military successes in Scotland and France.
-In March 1547, he secured letters patent from King Edward granting him the almost monarchical right to appoint members to the Privy Council himself and to consult them only when he wished.
+In March 1547, he secured letters patent from Edward granting him the almost monarchical right to appoint members to the Privy Council himself and to consult them only when he wished.
 In the words of historian Geoffrey Elton, "from that moment his autocratic system was complete".
 He proceeded to rule largely by proclamation, calling on the Privy Council to do little more than rubber-stamp his decisions.

 Somerset's takeover of power was smooth and efficient.
 The imperial ambassador, François van der Delft, reported that he "governs everything absolutely", with Paget operating as his secretary, though he predicted trouble from John Dudley, Viscount Lisle, who had recently been raised to Earl of Warwick in the share-out of honours.
 In fact, in the early weeks of his Protectorate, Somerset was challenged only by the Chancellor, Thomas Wriothesley, whom the Earldom of Southampton had evidently failed to buy off, and by his own brother.
 Wriothesley, a religious conservative, objected to Somerset's assumption of monarchical power over the council.
 He then found himself abruptly dismissed from the chancellorship on charges of selling off some of his offices to delegates.